Kinafrika/PuzzelQuest/README.md

 ### Solo Play Mode
 1. Navigate to "Play Solo" from the main menu
-2. Select subjects you want to practice (Math, Science, Language, etc.)
+2. Select subjects you want to practice (Math, Science, Logic, Creativity, Crossword, Image Puzzles)
 3. Choose your difficulty level (1-7)
 4. Set the number of puzzles (5, 10, or 15)
 5. Start playing and track your progress!